Martingales and descent statistics: Moments

 \section{Moments}

-We already noted that $\mathbf{E}(D_n)=\frac{n-1}{2}.$ The variance of $D_n$ is also well-known, $\sigma^2:= \frac{n+1}{12}.$ The calculation of variance can be found in Chapter 6 of \cite{Bo}; we adopt the same technique to obtain the fourth central moment.
-One can also use method of moments as in \cite{CK}.
-An efficient method is also given by Fulman \cite{F}. \\
+We already noted that $\mathbf{E}(D_n)=\frac{n-1}{2}.$ The variance of $D_n$ is also well-known to be $\frac{n+1}{12}.$ The calculation of the variance can be found in Chapter 6 of \cite{Bo}; we adopt the same technique therein to obtain the fourth central moment.
+One can also use the method of moments as in \cite{CK}.

 First define $2$-dependent random variables over $S_n$ as follows:

 Clearly, $D_n=\sum_{i=1}^{n-1} T_i.$ The third moment can be written as

 The first term satisfies $\sum_{i} \mathbf{E}(T_i^3)=\sum_{i} \mathbf{E}(T_i)=\frac{n-1}{2}.$ For the second term, $6 \sum_{i < j} \mathbf{E}(T_i^2 T_j)=6 \sum_{i < j} \mathbf{E}(T_i T_j),$ we use $2$-dependence of $T_i'$s.
 There are $(n-2)$ cases where $j=i+1,$ for which $\mathbf{E}(T_i T_j)=\frac{1}{6}.$ For the remaining $\binom{n-2}{2}$ cases, $i$ and $j$ differ by more than $1,$ so they are independent.
 The expected value in the latter case is $\frac{1}{4}.$ Analyzing the cases in a similar fashion for the last term yields